-Our client, for this case, is a very large customer of Microsoft, whom estimated that they had over 65,000 (that’s sixty-five-thousands) MS Access databases located across their network within North America residing within 2600 locations on a network consisting of 25 terabytes of data, mixed in with over 12.5 million other files.
-The client was preparing for an enterprise wide migration to Office 365 when they realized that regional divisions had operational dependencies on MS Access database applications developed by shadow IT groups dating back before the millennium and still in use today.
+Our client, for this case, is a very large customer of Microsoft who estimated that they had over 65,000 (that’s sixty-five-thousand) MS Access databases located across their network within North America residing in 2600 locations on a network consisting of 25 terabytes of data, mixed in with over 12.5 million other files.
+The client was preparing for an enterprise-wide migration to Office 365 when they realized that regional divisions had operational dependencies on MS Access database applications developed by shadow IT groups dating back before the millennium and still in use today.

-In a joint effort with the client’s IT group, Help4Access configured it’s tools to perform a series of network sweeps followed by progressively deeper analysis passes, after which time, a comprehensive list of IT assets was compiled whereby further analysis and what-if scenarios, could be ran.
+In a joint effort with the client’s IT group, Help4Access configured its tools to perform a series of network sweeps followed by progressively deeper analytical passes, resulting in a comprehensive list of IT assets where further analysis and what-if scenarios could be run.
 The MS Access asset report aids in the initial outreach conversations with key business stakeholders and acts as a repository to help track each asset’s business function and impact to the organization.
 (Stage 4 & 5).

 The Microsoft Access database application platform is the world’s fastest rapid application development platform on the planet, having been installed on over 1.3 billion computers since its initial release in 1992.
-Business leaders and IT professionals have created simple to complex custom database applications solving critical business needs.
+Business leaders and IT professionals have used it to create simple to complex custom database applications solving critical business needs.